 The only other way to get there would be on a guided tour from Muscat.
 There are lots of companies offering these.
 Some associated with Muscat hotels.
-Because we lived there, we didn’t use any of them.
+Because we lived in Muscat, we didn’t use any of them.
 Typically the situation would be your family in a 4×4 with a driver – so the only difference from renting a car would be the driver.
 He might be wonderful of course.
 Or then again, he might add very little value to the trip.

 Google Maps in Oman